xenloops/AVR-tutorial/README.md

 ## Lessons

-### Season 1 (Coming week of 6 April 2020)
+0. Set up lab: breadboard, AVR chip, BusPirate, AVR programmer, text editor

-1. Set up lab: breadboard w/PS, BusPirate, AVR chip, AVR programmer, text editor
+### Season 1 (Starting April 2020)
-2. Light an LED: simple program to light LED, warn about using resistor with LED
+1. Light an LED: simple program to light LED, warn about using resistor with LED
-3. Push my button to light LED... direct, then toggle
+2. Push my button to light LED... direct, then toggle
-4. Push my button to light LED... by interrupt.
+3. Push my button to light LED... by interrupt.
-5. Flasher: intro to timer and interrupts to flash LED
+4. Flasher: intro to timer and interrupts to flash LED
-6. Traffic lights
+5. Traffic lights
-7. Dimming light: intro to PWM to dim LED
+6. Dimming light: intro to PWM to dim LED
-8. Fun with numeric LED: countdown, cycle around.
+7. Fun with numeric LED: countdown, cycle around.
-9. Combine button with LED counter and randomizer.
+8. Combine button with LED counter and randomizer.
 LED shows numbers flashing by, when button pressed it stops on NEXT number generated.

 ## About the author